-Many of the same concerns about shooting conditions and camera settings apply, with the key difference being that your subject is the landscape rather than the sky above.
+Many of the same concerns about shooting conditions and camera settings apply.
+The key difference is that your subject is the landscape rather than the sky above.

-Because of this, you’ll mainly be paying more attention to the foreground and composition, and won’t necessarily have to worry so much about the moon and the position of the stars in the sky.
+Because of this, you’ll mainly be paying more attention to the foreground and composition.
+You won’t necessarily have to worry so much about the moon and the position of the stars in the sky.

-You will still need to think about the movement of the Earth, however, and you’ll need to time your long exposures accordingly (depending on whether or not you want star trails in your shot).
+You will still need to think about the movement of the Earth.
+And you’ll need to time your long exposures accordingly (depending on whether or not you want star trails in your shot).

 Your Free Video Course: The Milky Way Mini Series

-We’ve put together a free three-part video course on Milky Way photography, to help you understand how to capture those breathtaking images in no time at all.
+We’ve put together a free three-part video course on Milky Way photography.
+This will help you understand how to capture those breathtaking images in no time at all.

 Inside this course you’ll learn: